contributors-company/fform/README.md

 ## Step 1: Installation

-First things first, let's get the FForm package into your Flutter project.
+First things first, let's get the FForm package into your Dart project.
 Add FForm to your `pubspec.yaml` file under dependencies:

 ```yaml
 dependencies: